Baltimore police ask FBI to investigate officer killing

 "I respectfully request the FBI to investigate murder of Detective Suiter," the police commissioner wrote.

+In an interview with CNN, Baltimore police spokesman T.J.
+Smith said Davis decided to reach out to the FBI because "he thought it was in the best interest of this agency and this investigation."

+"Our men and women of the Baltimore police department homicide section are more than capable of investigating this case," Smith said.

-The FBI officials couldn't be reached Monday.
+The FBI officials couldn't be reached for comment Monday.

 The FBI has been involved in the investigation from the start, along with the Bureau of Alcohol, Tobacco, Firearms and Explosives and the Drug Enforcement Agency, according to Davis.